mwindholtz/state_objects/README.md

     end

 ### adds the following CLASS METHODS to WalkLight

-TODO: there may be typos in the following.
-It should be cleared up when I move the specs into the gem.

 * color_states
   returns a array of 2-value arrays suitable to fill a select tag